ErichStyger/MetaClockClock/README.md

 # MetaClockClock
 Project to build a clock with clocks: the Meta Clock Clock!
-The idea is to use many 'clocks' to display information, including showing the time.
+The idea is to use many 'clocks' to display information with text, digits and color.
 The design is very modular, and it can be customized in many ways:
 - number of clocks, There are builds with 24, 60 or even 120 clocks
 - with or without RGB LEDs